JingmingLiu21/Learning_Note/README.md

 # Learning_Note
-Topics I learned for personal use and references.
+Topics I learned for personal use and references, I added detailed explanation for future references.
-Many code are cited from other resources (do not copy for profit), I added detailed explanation for future references.
+Many code are cited from other resources (do not copy for profit).